HGVSnomenclature/hgvs-nomenclature/README.md

 ## Contributing

 The HGVS Nomenclature pages are written in Markdown and formatted into static HTML using mkdocs.
-This process is easily setup locally for real-time visualization of edits, and it is also implemented on readthedocs.com, where the pages are hosted.
+This process is easily set up locally for real-time visualization of edits, and it is also implemented on readthedocs.com, where the pages are hosted.

 ### Setting Up